sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 combinations of the two factors (e.g., people who received the placebo and no therapy, people who received the placebo while getting CBT, etc.).
-It is helpful to organise all these numbers, plus the marginal and grand means, into a single table which looks like this:
+It is helpful to organise all these numbers, plus the marginal and grand means, into a single table:

 +--------------+--------------+--------------+--------------+
 |              |   no therapy |          CBT |        total |